icons8/lunacy-docs/docs/cloud.md

 ### Libraries

-**Libraries** are *shared documents* that you can use similarly to what we in Lunacy call [UI kits](https://docs.icons8.com/libraries/#ui-kits).
+**Libraries** are *shared documents* that you can use similarly to what we in Lunacy call <a href="https://docs.icons8.com/libraries/#ui-kits" target="_blank">UI kits</a>.
 When the owner of the file updates it in the Cloud, the updates become available to everyone who has access to the file.
 For details, click [here](#working-with-libraries).

 ## Signing into Sketch Cloud